Freedom (EP)

-Freedom is the second extended play (EP) by Canadian singer Justin Bieber.
+Freedom is the second extended play by the Canadian singer Justin Bieber.
 It is also the first EP released by Bieber since My World (2009).
 It was surprise-released on April 4, 2021, by Def Jam Recordings.
 The EP is a follow-up to Bieber's sixth studio album Justice, released a few weeks prior on March 19, 2021.
 The EP is gospel-inspired.

 Background and songs

 Freedom is a gospel-inspired EP that serves as Bieber's way of professing his love to God as he embarks on a soul-searching journey to better understand himself and his past through the lens of his religious beliefs.
 The EP begins with the Afrobeat-filled title track, a collaboration with Beam, where Bieber and Beam address temptation against laid-back tropical beats.
 On the following tracks, "All She Wrote" featuring Brandon Love and Chandler Moore and R&B cut "We're in This Together", Bieber shifts into rap, discussing his fame and "needing saving", with the latter alluding to the 2014 police raid of his Los Angeles home after being accused of allegedly egging a neighbor's house and ending with a prayer for those listening and their families.
 The fourth track, "Where You Go I Follow" featuring Moore, Pink Sweats, and Judah Smith, finds Bieber singing about the resurrection of Jesus.
 He is joined by Moore, Smith, and Tori Kelly on the fifth track, "Where Do I Fit In", where they sing about Jesus and his unconditional love for everyone.
 The final track, "Afraid to Say" featuring Lauren Walters, takes a more guitar-focused turn as Bieber explores the effects of cancel culture.